Teddy-Li/SemiAuto_Data_Text_SQL/README.md

 	bash run_dark.sh
 	python json2csv.py --dark

-After this, SPIDER styled json files and csv files for each dark databases can be found in 'saved_results' folder
+After this, SPIDER styled json files and csv files for each dark databases can be found in 'saved_results' folder.